 Dear Albert helps individuals to stop taking alcohol and drugs.
 At Dear Albert they know all about addiction, both through the story of their founder, and through the strengths, experiences and on-going training of the whole team.
 Dear Albert knows all about the fears and challenges that face those reaching out for support and appreciate how hard asking for support can be.
 They also know about how to provide that support.
 Addressing substance misuse is probably the most significant action a person with a history of drink or drug abuse will ever do.
 They understand how difficult taking those first steps towards personal discovery and recovery can be.
 Dear Albert knows how to ensure that when people do take those first tentative steps towards asking for help, the right kind of support is waiting for them.
 That’s the focus of Dear Albert: ‘they’ve been there, done that’, and now they can show you how to do it too’.

-Dear Albert meet at Fearon Hall weekly, for more details speak to a member of staff or visit their website: dearalbert.co.uk
+Dear Albert no longer meet at Fearon Hall but we are passionate about the work they do and will be able to help you get in touch with them.
+For more details speak to a member of staff or visit their website: dearalbert.co.uk

 Free Thinking Therapies

 Mark Moore is the founder of Free Thinking Therapies, a practice dedicated to helping people with mental health issues such as stress, anxiety and self-confidence.
 After a diverse career, ranging from the forces to senior management for a FTSE 100 company, Mark has gained perspective which makes him uniquely qualified in helping people to achieve mindfulness.

 Mark is continually delivering talks on hypnotherapy, mental health and neuro-linguistic programming.
 He regularly assists in the voluntary sector at Fearon Hall, providing much needed support to the most disadvantaged members of the community.